cbrenner04/cjb_experiments/loop_experiment.md

 Each loop needed to run 11 times before the example was complete.
 With the simple loops, `while` `<` was the fastest and `while` `!=` was the slowest, however, in the test suite both `while` loops are by far the fastest.
-The difference between the `while` loops and the `until` loops are 279.46%.
+The difference between the `while` loops and the `until` loops is 279.46%.
 That is considerable.
 Interesting that the slowest method in raw ruby is the fastest in this test example.